Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 Now we can explain why the number of voices increases over time.
 It's the size of the vectors we create, so `(i/5 + 1)` where `i` runs from 0 (inclusive) until 30 (exclusive).
-In Scala, `for (i <- range) do-something` is a for-loop that iterates over a range of numbers with `i` become the iteration variable.
+In Scala, `for (i <- range) do-something` is a for-loop that iterates over a range of numbers with `i` becoming the iteration variable.
 A range literal can be `start until stop` for an exclusive end, or `start to stop` for an inclusive end.
 If you evaluate the number of voices, it goes from `(0/5 + 1) == 1` to `(29/5 + 1) == 6`.
 If we now look at the relevant part of the synth graph: